Anomalous transport in U(1)-symmetric quantum circuits: Introduction

-In this work, we seek to address some of these questions by constructing a generic gate-based, disordered, $U(1)$-symmetric model; inspired by the more recent development of a discrete-time version of the XXZ spin chain ~\cite{Van-18a, Lju-19a, Lju-19b}.
-The continuous-time XXZ model, and its isotropic counterpart the Heisenberg model, were conceived as purely theoretical constructs~\cite{Bet-31}, but have become standard tools for investigating transport properties~\cite{Ber-16a, Zni-16a, Pro-11a} and many-body localization (MBL) \cite{Pal-10a, Lui-15a, Aba-19a, Nic-22b, Nic-22a, Ser-14a, Ser-15a, Khe-17a, Lui-20a, Nic-23a, Col-24a}.
-Meanwhile, the transport properties of its discrete-time counterpart remain only partially mapped out.
-Our model can be tuned across a two-dimensional phase space to exhibit a both integrable and non-integrable regimes, and a range of emergent phenomena.
-This includes a crossover between ergodic and localized regimes~\cite{Sie-23a}, and a line along which all gates in our model are dual-unitary (DU)~\cite{Gop-19a, Ber-19a}.
-These DU gates are endowed with an additional $U(1)$ symmetry, and thus become generalized SWAP gates (see \Cref{sec:overview}).
 We leverage our model into an investigation of the static properties of our model, revealing no unexpected behavior.
-However, we subsequently interrogate transport in our model and identify a prethermal regime which is \textit{a priori} unique to discrete systems, in the vicinity of the DU line.
-In this regime, which we call the ``swappy'' regime due to its vicinity to the generalized SWAPs on the DU line, excitations propagate faster than in the ergodic phase, resulting in rapid coherent information transport over short timescales.
+However, we subsequently interrogate transport in our model and identify a prethermal regime that is \textit{a priori} unique to discrete-time systems.
+In the vicinity of the DU line, excitations propagate faster than in the ergodic phase, leading to transient, coherent information transfer over short timescales, the ``swappy'' regime.
+This regime is intrinsically Floquet in origin: it arises from the finite, non-scaled unitary kicks that define the discrete-time dynamics, and therefore disappears in the continuous-time (Trotterized) limit where the kick amplitude is taken to zero.
+In this sense, the swappy regime has no analog in continuous-time XXZ models and reflects a genuinely discrete-time transport phenomenon.
 Finally, by deploying circular moments related to wrapped probability distributions, we develop an aggregate quantity, $R$, which captures the features of many-body transport in a concise way.
 As this quantity is singularly composed of local $Z$-basis expectation values, it is highly amenable to experimental implementation; paving the way for the near-future experimental analysis of transport in digital matter.\\

 In \Cref{sec:model}, we present our model and compare it with similar ones. \Cref{sec:overview} outlines the primary features anticipated to appear in our phase diagram, as suggested by the existing literature. \Cref{sec:results} reports the results: \Cref{sec:spectral_properties} for static properties obtained via exact diagonalization and \Cref{sec:transport_properties} for dynamical properties that define the finite time and size transport analysis of our model.